AOE Ambassadors

 Minor: Mathematics

-Favorite thing about VT: The food and the incredibly active/supportive student body!
+Favorite thing about VT: The beautiful scenery during the fall season.

 Nathan Shune